(All photos courtesy of Zou Dehuai unless otherwise stated.)

 At the end of this unforgettable investigation, by chance, I purchased a photograph of Nadine online.
 She is in military uniform, with a newly awarded Tiger Medal (文虎勋章) proudly displayed on her chest and a dog in her arms as she leans languidly against a wall.
 One feels that she will start humming at any second; or stand up, brush the dust off her pants and start a new journey.

-The following Chinese video on Nadine Hwang by Zou Dehuai is also available on his youtube channel
+The following Chinese language video on Nadine Hwang by Zou Dehuai is also available on his YouTube channel.

 It has been viewed over 10 million times in China and has been picked up by media within and outside of China.